Cleveland Employment Lawyer Fighting for Employees

 Ohio employees who have been fired or are facing a difficult situation at work often have a few common questions:

-At Bolek Besser Glesius LLC, we have successfully represented employees facing each of these issues, and many others, in Cleveland, Lorain County, Medina County, Lake County, Akron, and elsewhere in Ohio.
+At Bolek Besser Glesius LLC, we have successfully represented employees facing each of these issues, and many others throughout the State of Ohio.
 Our attorneys focus their practice on helping employees facing all sorts of employment law issues, including:

 Various federal and Ohio employment laws provide employees protection in the workplace.
 Perhaps the most well-known of those laws is Title VII of the Civil Rights Act of 1964, the federal law that prohibits employment discrimination on the basis of race, color, religion, sex, and national origin.
 Passed in 1967, the Age Discrimination in Employment Act prohibits discrimination against employees because of their age, if they are 40 years old or older.
 Similarly, the Pregnancy Discrimination Act forbids employers from discriminating against employees because of pregnancy or issues related to childbirth.
 And the Americans with Disabilities Act protects employees from discrimination because they have a disability, a history of a disability, or are mistakenly regarded as disabled by their employers.
 Each of these federal laws has a counterpart under Ohio law, found in Chapter 4112 of the Ohio Revised Code.

-Because employees often fear retaliation if they complain about employment discrimination, both the federal and Ohio employment discrimination laws provide protection for employees who report discrimination at work.
+Because employees often fear retaliation if they complain about employment discrimination, both the federal and Ohio employment law protects employees who report discrimination at work.
 Employers cannot take negative action against an employee because the employee has complained about discrimination or harassment, been a witness in a discrimination or harassment case, or refused to participate in discriminatory behavior.
 If an employer fires, suspends, demotes, harasses, or otherwise takes negative action against an employee for standing up to employment discrimination, the employee may have a claim for retaliation as a workplace whistleblower.

-In addition to the employment discrimination and retaliation laws, our Cleveland employment law attorneys represent employees with claims under other important federal laws that protect employees.
+In addition to the employment discrimination and retaliation laws, each Cleveland employment lawyer at Bolek Besser Glesius represents employees with claims under other important federal laws that protect employees.

 When an employee needs medical leave, the federal Family and Medical Leave Act, or “FMLA,” might protect the employee’s job.
 The FMLA provides certain employees with job-protected leave when necessary due to: the employee’s own serious health condition; the serious health condition of a parent, child, or spouse; pregnancy; maternity leave or paternity leave; for family emergencies caused by military deployment; and, a few other reasons.
 Although the FMLA provides many employees with critical job protection at a time when they need it most, it does not protect all employees under all circumstances.
 Thankfully, in some situations, an Ohio employee who needs medical leave and does not qualify under the FMLA may be entitled to additional protection under the disability discrimination laws.

-If an employment law statute does not protect an employee, the employee might be able to bring a claim under Ohio common law for “wrongful termination in violation of public policy.”
-A wrongful termination claim prohibits employers from firing employees for reasons that would jeopardize a clear public policy contained in Ohio or United States law.
-However, these claims are notoriously complex.
-An employee needs the help of a skilled attorney to have the best chance of winning a wrongful termination claim.
+If an employment law statute does not protect an employee, the employee might be able to bring a claim under Ohio common law for violation of public policy.
+Such a claim prohibits employers from firing employees for reasons that would jeopardize a clear public policy contained in Ohio or United States law.
+These claims, however, are notoriously complex.
+An employee needs the help of a skilled employment attorney to have the best chance of winning a public policy claim.

-Many attorneys list employment discrimination as an area of practice, but lack the experience handling these cases needed to navigate the complexities of employment law.
-For several reasons, choosing an attorney who only “dabbles” in employment law can be very dangerous for the employee.
+Many attorneys list employment discrimination as an area of practice, but lack the experience needed to navigate these cases successfully.
+For several reasons, choosing an attorney who only “dabbles” in employment law can be very dangerous.

 Employment law in Ohio is very complicated.
 There are unique procedural steps that employees must follow before they can bring certain employment law claims.
-Taking the wrong steps can mean you lose your right to bring a claim altogether.
-In addition, there are strict time limits for bringing employment law claims.
-The length of time an employee has to bring a particular claim can vary greatly, and failing to move quickly enough will forever bar the employee from bringing the claim.
-Some of these time limits are extremely short, requiring action in as short as thirty days or less.
+Taking the wrong steps might mean you lose your right to bring a claim altogether.
+In addition, there are strict time limits for bringing employment law cases.
+The length of time an employee has to bring a particular employment lawsuit can vary greatly, and failing to move quickly enough will forever bar the employee from bringing the claim.
+Some of these time limits are extremely short, requiring action in as short as 30 days or less.
 Besides these procedural traps, there are many defenses employers use to avoid liability.
-You need a lawyer who has enough experience to spot—and avoid—those traps and defenses.
+You need an employment law attorney with enough experience to spot—and avoid—those traps and defenses.
 Just as importantly, evidence in employment discrimination cases can be difficult to find.
 Without enough experience, an attorney may not know where to look.
-You need an attorney who knows where evidence of discrimination “hides,” and how to get it.
+You need an employment lawyer who knows where evidence of discrimination “hides,” and how to get it.

-At Bolek Besser Glesius LLC, we are employment lawyers.
-Representing employees is what we do—and we have more than forty years of combined experience doing it.
+You’re here because you need an employment lawyer.
+Representing employees is how we have dedicated our careers—and we have more than 50 years of combined experience doing it.

-Contact an Experienced Employment Attorney for a Free Consultation
+Contact an Experienced Employment Law Attorney for a Free Consultation

-Whether you work in an office or factory, in a hospital or hotel, if you are thinking about meeting with an employment discrimination lawyer, you are likely going through an extremely challenging time in your life.
-You are facing difficulties that threaten your career and your family’s financial future.
-We have probably helped someone in your situation before, and we are here to help you.
+If you are searching for a Cleveland employment lawyer, chances are you’ve been through something difficult and need somewhere to turn for help.
+You might be facing threats to your career and your family’s financial future.
+We have probably helped someone in your situation before and are here to help you.

-At Bolek Besser Glesius LLC, we take great pride in helping our clients understand their legal options and protect their rights.
-We know it can be scary going into the legal process, and we will help you through it to the end.
-We are devoted to justice, and to helping you get it.
+We know it’s scary going into the legal process.
+We will help you through it to the end.
+We are devoted to justice and want to get it for you.